tmtsoftware/csw/docs/src/main/technical/framework/framework.md

 ## Creation of component

-A component consists of couple of actors and classes created by framework on behalf of the component and some actors/classes that are expected to be created by component writers using the csw framework.
+A component consists of couple of actors and classes created by framework on behalf of the component and some actors/classes that are expected to be created by component writers using the CSW framework.

 ### Framework actors/classes

-The csw framework creates a @github[Supervisor](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala) actor as the first thing while creating any component.
-The Supervisor goes on to create @github[Top Level Actor](/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior.scala),
+During component creation the CSW framework creates a @github[Supervisor](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala) actor as the first thing when creating any component.
+Each component has its own Supervisor.
+That Supervisor then goes on to create the
+@github[Top Level Actor](/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior.scala) using the component's unique `Handlers`,
 @github[Pub-Sub Manager](/csw-framework/src/main/scala/csw/framework/internal/pubsub/PubSubBehavior.scala) actor and
-@github[Command Response Manager](/csw-command/csw-command-client/src/main/scala/csw/command/client/CommandResponseManagerActor.scala) actor as part of
+@github[Command Response Manager](/csw-command/csw-command-client/src/main/scala/csw/command/client/CommandResponseManagerActor.scala) actor as part of the TMT framework supporting a component.
-TMT framework.

 ![anatomy](media/anatomy.gif)

 @@@ note

-- The actors shown in blue are created by framework and actors/classes shown in green is expected to be written by component developer.
+- The actors shown in blue are created by CSW framework and actors/classes shown in green are expected to be written by the component developer.
 - The `Handlers` shown above is implemented by extending @github[ComponentHandlers](/csw-framework/src/main/scala/csw/framework/scaladsl/ComponentHandlers.scala)/
 @github[JComponentHandlers](/csw-framework/src/main/scala/csw/framework/javadsl/JComponentHandlers.scala) framework class.
 So, the TLA decides when to call a specific handler method or `hooks` and implementation of `ComponentHandlers/JComponentHandlers` decides what to do when it is called, for e.g. TLA decides when to call @github[intialize](/examples/src/main/scala/org/tmt/nfiraos/sampleassembly/SampleAssemblyHandlers.scala#L128) handler and handler provides implementation of how to initialize a component, may be by putting the hardware in default position, etc.
+- From the framework's viewpoint, the TLA is created with an instance of
+@github[ComponentBehavior](/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior) and the `Handlers` created by the developer.
+The ComponentBehavior actor has the framework behavior such as lifecycle.
+It also calls the `Handlers` when appropriate.

 @@@